Outdoor lights in a Florida landscape

 Your Experts in Outdoor Lighting

 Want to get a true visual of your lighting considerations?
 We are so committed to you loving your lighting design, we offer demo kits where you can try 8-10 light fixtures for 2 nights for free.
-Explore the potential of your outdoor spaces by contacting our team at BrightWater Irrigation and Lighting today and get started with your free consultation.
+Explore the potential of your outdoor spaces by contacting our team at BrightWater Irrigation & Lighting today and get started with your free consultation.

 Back to Outdoor Lighting